Vertical take-off and landing (VTOL) unmanned helicopter

 The HEF-32 VTOL aircraft offers a dedicated payload bay and mounting plate to integrate a wide variety of payloads.
 It can carry electro-optical (EO) / infrared (IR) / laser-stabilised gimbals, LiDAR systems, magnetometers, radio-spectrum analysers, wideband antennae, radio-frequency detection devices, automatic identification system (AIS) transceivers, and radio communication relay equipment.

-The communication between the helicopter and ground control station are supported by a ground-based omnidirectional antenna system with multiple-input and multiple-output capability.
-It facilitates communication between the control station and the UAV within a range of 50km at a data rate of more than 5Mbps.
+Communication between the helicopter and GCS is supported by a ground-based omnidirectional antenna system with multiple-input and multiple-output capability.
+It facilitates communication between the control station and UAV within a range of 50km at a data rate of more than 5Mbps.

 Ground control station of HEF-32

-The operations performed by the unmanned helicopter are controlled from a man-portable ground control station (GCS).
-The control system includes a new-generation laptop, external connectivity devices, and a vest carrier.
+The operations performed by the unmanned helicopter are controlled from a man-portable GCS.
+The control system includes a new-generation laptop, external connectivity devices and vest carrier.

 The UAV can be operated in both semi-automatic and manual flight modes using the flight control joystick.
-The flight can be terminated in emergency situations using the guarded switches on-board.
-The GCS uses an integral IP module to share the payload data to other computers.
+The flight can be terminated in emergency situations using the guarded switches on board.
+The GCS uses an integral IP module to share payload data to other computers.